Bhuwan-web/Bhuwan-web/README.md

 - 👋 Hi, I’m @Bhuwan-web
-- 👀 I’m interested in Front End web development
+- 👀 I’m interested in Full Stack web development
-- 🌱 I’m currently learning Reast.js framework
+- 🌱 I’m currently learning Django, Rest and React
-- 💞️ I’m looking to collaborate on Basic react Projects
+- 💞️ I’m looking to collaborate on Django, Rest and React
 - 📫 How to reach me email:ricky.pantha@gmail.com

 <!---